Growth of quasiconvex subgroups: Examples and open problems

 \begin{prob} Find an analogue of \refthm{GrowthGeneral} that works in the general setting of automatic groups, without any geometric hypotheses.
 That is, let $L_G$ be an automatic structure for $G$, with some generating set $S$.
 Is there a language--theoretic description of the automatic subgroups $H \subset G$ such that $f_{L_H}$ grows exponentially more slowly than $f_{L_G}$?
 This question is closely related to the problem, studied by Ceccherini-Silberstein and Woess \cite{CSW1, CSW2}, of deciding what languages are \emph{growth sensitive}, that is, what languages have the property that prohibiting a set of sub-words reduces the growth rate of the language. \end{prob}

 \begin{prob} Suppose $G$ is a finitely generated group, and $H$ is a non-trivial subgroup such that there is a monoid embedding $H*\naturals \subset G$.
 Show that the growth rate of $G$ is larger than that of $H$.
-It may be possible to do this using divergence of Poincar\'e series, as in \cite{sambusetti:free-products} and \cite[Section 6]{arzhantseva-cashen-tao}. \end{prob}
+If the subgroup $H$ has divergence type, one can likely do this using Poincar\'e series, as in \cite{sambusetti:free-products} and \cite[Section 6]{arzhantseva-cashen-tao}. \end{prob}